 “Debilitating and fatal lung diseases, neurological disabilities, and reproductive impairments such as infertility and inability to carry a pregnancy to term are among various other health impacts that plague workers exposed to toxic substances.”

-This points to the need for a new approach to tackling workplace safety.
+This points to the need for a new approach to preventing workplace safety that goes beyond compensation schemes.
 The global union IndustriALL argues that companies like Samsung must engage with unions to make safer workplaces – workers have a right to know about the safety of their workplace and to collectively hold companies accountable if standards are not met.

 Read the original article here.